Hong Kong court keeps 47 democracy activists in custody - WTMJ

 The mass charges against the activists were the most sweeping action taken against the city’s pro-democracy camp since the national security law was implemented last June.

-With the 47 remanded in custody, a majority of Hong Kong’s pro-democracy figures will now be in jail or in self-exile abroad amid an ongoing crackdown on dissent in the semi-autonomous Chinese city.
+With the 47 remanded in custody, nearly all of Hong Kong’s most prominent pro-democracy figures will now be in jail or in self-exile abroad amid an ongoing crackdown on dissent in the semi-autonomous Chinese city.

+The 15 activists initially granted bail are to appear in court within 48 hours for a review of the decision.

+Ahead of the bail decisions, over a hundred supporters gathered outside the West Kowloon Court, chanting slogans such as “Liberate Hong Kong, revolution of our times,” which the government has made illegal due to secessionist connotations.
+Others sang the protest anthem “Glory to Hong Kong.”

 Bail proceedings for the activists began on Monday, often taking a full day and at times continuing into the early hours of the morning.

-Note: This story has been corrected to show that one defendant withdrew his bail application ahead of the decision.